 - 1 teaspoon unrefined toasted sesame oil

-- Prepare the sauce by mixing together the Nama Shoyu, lime juice, honey and red pepper flakes.
+- Prepare the sauce by mixing together the coconut aminos, lime juice, honey and red pepper flakes.
 Set sauce aside.

 - Have all your ingredients prepped and within arms reach of the stove.
 Heat one teaspoon of the coconut oil in a non-toxic wok (such as Xtrema Cookware) or large skillet over medium high heat.
-When wok is hot, add the tofu, and cook until golden – a few minutes.
-Remove the tofu from the wok and set aside.
+(Optional: When wok is hot, add the animal protein and cook to your preferred doneness.
+Remove the animal protein from the wok and set aside.)

 - Clear the center of the wok and add minced scallions, garlic and ginger; drizzle with 1 teaspoon toasted sesame oil and mash the scallions, garlic and ginger onto the hot surface with the back of a spatula or fork.
 Allow to cook for 30-seconds.
 Remove the wok from the heat and stir scallions, garlic and ginger mixture in with the vegetables.

-- Return wok to the heat and add in the cooked tofu and reserved sauce; stir-fry for 1 minute, or until vegetables are hot.
-Serve over soba noodles or short grain brown rice.
+- Return wok to the heat and add in the cooked animal protein and reserved sauce; stir-fry for 1 minute, or until vegetables are hot.
+Serve over gluten free soba noodles or short grain brown rice.